 The revised enabling legislation requires the Commission to use the data submitted in the Cost Reports to develop relative performance measures of providers.
-To this end the Commission staff have gathered and analyzed the Cost Reports for 111 providers for FY 2005.
+To this end, the Commission staff have gathered and analyzed the Cost Reports for 120 providers for FY 2006.
 These data and analyses were discussed with the DDA TAG.
 A report on this analysis is attached as Appendix B-1.
-Additional analyses, including a detailed analysis of transportation costs and how they vary, are planned.
-However, the data submitted in the cost reports has proved unsuitable for this analysis and a new survey is being designed.
+An analysis of transportation costs and how they vary is included in this report.

-The major conclusions of the analysis are that, in general, Day programs and Supported Employment and Residential programs, are losing money, and CSLA programs, in general, are making profits.
+The major conclusions of the analysis are that, in general, Supported Employment programs are losing money, Residential and Day programs are about breaking even, and CSLA programs, in general, are making profits.
 These conclusions do not, of course, mean that every provider with a particular service is performing in the manner described, but these are overall conclusions regarding the financial conditions of these services.
-These conclusions are now based on analysis of data for FY 2002, FY 2003, FY 2004 and FY 2005.
+These conclusions are now based on analysis of data for FY 2002 through FY 2006.